-2. Design and pre-purchase considerations
+2. Design and pre-purchase considerations.

-- 2.1 SHTM 01-01 Part A should be consulted for guidance on the specification, purchase and installation of equipment used for the decontamination of medical devices in Central Decontamination Units.
+- 2.1 SHTM 01-02: 2020 Part A should be consulted for guidance on the specification, purchase and installation of equipment used for the decontamination of laboratory equipment.
 It provides an overview of points to consider during procurement.
-Health Boards should use the NP143 framework for Decontamination equipment, accessories and maintenance when purchasing Ultrasonic Cleaners (UC) and Washer-Disinfectors (WD). - 2.2 It is essential that the purchase of an item of decontamination equipment is planned correctly in order that the User's predefined requirements are met.
+Health Boards should use the NHS NSS National Procurement (NP) NP143 framework for Decontamination equipment, accessories and maintenance when purchasing Washer-Disinfectors (WDs). - 2.2 It is essential that the purchase of an item of decontamination equipment is planned correctly in order that the User's pre-defined requirements are met. - 2.3 The guidance given here assumes that the WD is to be used during decontamination of laboratory equipment.
+Further information and requirements can be found in EN ISO 15883-1: 2014.